lsst-dm/dmtn-021/index.rst

    D = (N \otimes \zeta) - (R \otimes \eta).

-We have performed this calculation and we obtain identical image differences to those computed using Equation 4, above.
+We have performed this calculation and we obtain identical image differences to those computed using :eq:`equation-4`, above.

 5.D.
 Appendix IV.
 Notebooks and code
 ------------------------------------